maliMirkec/personal-website/source/_posts/classily-js-toggling-classes-more-classily.md

 Pretty awesome, right.
 Are you ready for more advanced examples?

-## Using Classily.js for toggling states
+## How to use Classily.js for toggling states?

 In the following example, the heading could be in three states:
 - default state,